Plastic Bag Litigation

 State Preemption Laws

-The preemption doctrine refers to the concept that a higher authority of law will displace a lower authority when two authorities come into conflict.
-In the context of plastic bag laws, preemption concerns generally relate to legislation passed at the state level that explicitly blocks local plastic bag reduction legislation (bans and fees).
-Preemption is currently considered by many to be the biggest challenge to fighting plastic pollution locally, because any progress made at the local level on plastic bags bans and fees can be trumped by a state law passed by the state legislature.
+The preemption doctrine is a concept that suggests a higher authority of law will displace a lower authority when two authorities come into conflict.
+In the context of plastic bag laws, preemption concerns relate to prior state legislation that explicitly blocks local plastic bag reduction legislation (bans and fees).

 Links to lawsuit documents for selected cases: